cookgreen/MOGRESocks/README.md

 # MOGRESocks
-Network library for MOGRE (Managed Ogre3d)
+C++/CLI Wrapper for OgreSocks use for MOGRE